Batmanabcdefg/AbaqusTraining/004_Lesson/readme.tex.md

 	*DSFLUX, AMPLITUDE=RAMPQ, OP=MOD
 	TOP_BLOCK_TopSurf,S,1.

+The boundary conditions are the nodal temperatures (degree of freedom $11$) of $500$ at the base of the model.
+The reference value of the heat flux of $1.0$ is prescribed at the top of the model using the keyword <em> *DSFLUX </em>.
+During analysis, this reference valued will be scaled by the amplitude function <em> RAMPQ </em> defined above.

 ## Viewing results

-We can visually check the nodal temperatures of the model.
+After performing the steady-state heat transfer analysis, we can visually check the nodal temperatures of the model.

 ![](./abaqus_input_files/Lesson004_Step1_Frame11_NT11.png)